 When shopping for kitchen flooring, you will often be provided with samples and pictures of different materials available.
 These are usually presented out of context though, without any decorative or design elements to help inform your decision.
 To tell how a material is going to look, you need to be able to see it in an actual room.
-This picture gallery demonstrates how various flooring looks in different decorative kitchen schemes while it illustrates the varieties within material choices.
+This picture gallery demonstrates how various flooring looks in different decorative kitchen schemes while illustrating the varieties within material choices.

 01 of 11

 Golden Teak Hardwood

 This kitchen features an exquisite golden teak hardwood floor that stretches from the kitchen into the dining area to create a sense of cohesion.
 The complementary bamboo quartz granite countertops and Treyburn kitchen cabinets help create a room that has a sleek, sophisticated, contemporary feel that also manages to be warm and inviting.Continue to 2 of 11 below.

 02 of 11

 Dark Walnut Hardwood

-In this image is another kitchen featuring hardwood flooring, but here the effect is dramatically different.
+Here's another kitchen featuring hardwood flooring, but the effect is dramatically different.
 A rich, dark walnut color, the floor in this picture gives the room a smoky, understated sense of dignity and authority.
 This allows the use of more formal accessories such as the steel oven vent and the scrollwork bar stools against the breakfast nook.
-All of this is then lightened by abundant use of illumination.Continue to 3 of 11 below.
+All of this is then lightened by the abundant use of illumination.Continue to 3 of 11 below.

 03 of 11

 Octagonal Cork Tiles

 Cork flooring has a whimsical quality to it that is apparent as soon as you put your foot down and feel it squish into the material.
 In this picture is a kitchen that has played to this effect, using bright pastel colors to create a room that seems almost magical.
 The use of unique, octagonal cut natural cork tiles helps to draw this playful attitude throughout the entire interior space.Continue to 4 of 11 below.

 04 of 11